 The maturity date of the July 2018 Coventry Note and the July 2018 Coventry Back-End Note is June 29, 2019.
 The outstanding principal amounts plus accrued interest under both the July 2018 Coventry Note and the July 2018 Coventry Back-End Note are convertible into shares of common stock of the Company at a conversion price equal to 61% of the lowest closing bid price of the Company's common stock as reported on the exchange or quotation system on which the Company's shares are then traded for the ten prior trading days including the day upon which a notice of conversion is received by the Company from Coventry Enterprises.
-Coventry Enterprises shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock.
+Coventry Enterprises shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by Coventry Enterprises and its affiliates, exceeds 9.9% of the outstanding shares of the Company's common stock.

 The July 2018 Coventry Note may be prepaid by the Company with certain penalties until 180 days from the issuance date.
-The July 2018 Coventry Back-End Note may not be prepaid by the Company.
+The July 2018